projectara/greybus-spec/source/introduction.rst

 Interface Block is a single physical port through which
 |unipro| packets are transferred.
 Greybus represents each Interface
 Block with an "Interface" abstraction.
 A Greybus Interface can support one or more "Bundles".
-A Bundle represents a device in Greybus.
-Bundles communicate with each other on the network via one or more |unipro|
-CPorts.
-A CPort is a bidirectional pipe through which |unipro|
-traffic is exchanged.
+A Bundle represents a logical "device" in Greybus that does one logical "thing" as far as the host operating system works.
+Bundles communicate with each other on the network via one or more |unipro| CPorts.
+A CPort is a bidirectional pipe through which |unipro| traffic is exchanged.
 Bundles send "messages" via CPorts; messages are datagrams with ancillary metadata.
 All CPort traffic is peer-to-peer; multicast communication is not supported.

 Project Ara presently requires that exactly one application processor (AP) is present on the system for storing user data and executing